Intermittent Fasting Basics

 4. HGH Levels

-When we are in a fasted state, our HGH become extremely high.
-HGH (Human Growth Hormone) is the highest when we wake up because after our body has taken in the first meal, it naturally increases insulin and goes into fat storing mode.
+When we are in a fasted state, our HGH becomes extremely high.
+HGH (Human Growth Hormone) is the highest when we wake up because after our body has taken in the first meal, it naturally increases insulin and goes into fat-storing mode.
 So, IF will increase HGH and allow us to burn stored fat for energy.

 Having trouble understanding Intermittent Fasting?
 Feel free to reach us here.
 All conversation are confidential and free.